 Mr. Hower has previously testified as an Expert on gas storage industry standard practices before numerous jurisdictions and regulatory bodies.
+Mr. Hower has toured 27 gas storage fields in 8 states.

 Mr. Stinson's experience includes the permitting, development and operations of underground storage facilities in Oregon and California, both as an employee of operating companies (1978 to 2011) as well as a professional engineering consultant (2011 to present).
 In addition, Mr. Stinson served on the American Gas Association Underground Gas Storage committee for over 20 years, including one year as its chairman.
 This committee served as a platform for gas storage operators to share emerging technologies, current industry standard practices, development and operating challenges, regulatory changes, and a host of other issues facing their companies.
-As a result of committee meetings held at various operating company sites, Mr. Stinson has toured over 30 gas storage fields in 13 states.
+As a result of committee meetings held at various operating company sites, Mr. Stinson has toured 33 gas storage fields in 13 states.